+12-Volt Front Drop-Down Solar/Night Shade

+Switches

-12-Volt Front Drop-Down Solar/Night Shade Switches (Located on driver side trim panel) -Typical View
+(Located on driver side trim panel)

+-Typical View

+The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.

-Press the Solar Shade (black) or the Night Shade (white) switch up or down to adjust the shade to the setting that best suits your needs.
+Press and Hold the W/S DAY (black) or the W/S NIGHT (white) switch up or down to adjust the shade to the setting that best suits your needs.